ajhamdi/ndinterval/README.md

-# ND-Interval Doing arithmetic on n dimensional intervals
+# ND-Interval: Doing arithmetic on high dimensional intervals

-With ND-Interval, you can ....
+With ND-Interval, you can construct high dimensnional intervals as data structures and do aritmetic operations directly on these intervals

 # Overview
 The ND-Interval Python package was written with fast use in mind.
 It provides the following key features

-  - construct nd-intervals .
+  - construct n dimensional intervals .
-  - do operations on nd-intervals like AND and OR to construct complex intervals
+  - do operations on n dimensional intervals like AND and OR to construct complex intervals
+  - measure sizres of high dimensional intervals
   - batch operations on nd-intervals for scaling operations on intervals

 ## Usage

-In the following paragraphs, I am going to describe how you can get and use Ndarray for your own projects.
+In the following paragraphs, I am going to describe how you can get and use ndinterval for your own projects.

 ###  Getting it